Understanding 2025 Soybean Stand Count

 Soybean Stand Count: Old Method

 Taranis previously calculated soybean stand count by capturing high-resolution aerial images during Missions and using AI to count individual plants.
-This method replicated the traditional manual approach, where growers would count plants in a defined area and extrapolate the data to estimate plants per acre.
+This method replicated the traditional manual approach, utilizing up to x10 plants per sampling point.
 Using this approach, Taranis provided a plants per acre map, highlighting stand variability across the field.

 Soybean Stand Count: New Method